gruntwork-io/docs/_docs-sources/guides/index.md

 <Card
   title="The Gruntwork Production Framework" href="/guides/production-framework">
-We present a comprehensive model to help you establish a robust infrastructure platform, and explain how Gruntwork can accelarate its adoption in your org.
+We present a comprehensive model to help you establish a robust infrastructure platform, and explain how Gruntwork can accelerate its adoption in your org.
 </Card>

 </CardGroup>